Making Tax Digital (MTD) is legislation from HMRC that affects how all VAT-registered businesses must do their VAT accounting.

 - Once the calculations are complete and the figures are displayed, you might need to make adjustments.
 To do so, click the Adjust link alongside whichever amount needs to be adjusted.

 - It’s also possible to click the Detailed Report button to see more info about the return, and you can create a hard copy of the return by clicking the Print button.
 However, neither of these are necessary to file the return.

-- Assuming you’re happy with the values shown in the return, click the Submit Online to HMRC option, and then click Save.
+- Assuming you’re happy with the values shown in the VAT Return, click the Submit Online to HMRC option, and then click Save.

 - A dialogue box will appear asking you if you’re sure you’re happy with the return.
 Click the Finalise and Submit button to complete the submission.

-Editor’s note: This article was first published in April 2019 and has been updated with new information on missed submission dates and penalties.
+Editor’s note: This article was first published in April 2019 and has been updated for relevance.